Weeks-UNC/RNAvigate/docs/index.md

 ## Questions, requests, and issues

-Use [GitHub issues](https://github.com/Weeks-UNC/RNAvigate/issues) to request new features, to report bugs, or to ask questions.
+Use [GitHub issues](https://github.com/Weeks-UNC/RNAvigate/issues) to request new features, to report bugs or unexpected behavior, or to ask questions.
 This feedback is very useful for improving RNAvigate for everybody!

 In most cases, RNAvigate can be efficiently expanded to accept new data file formats.
 Reach out using the issues link above to request support for a new